ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ## Efficient use of the interactive shell

-Shell could be used quite efficiently if its features are learned, and it configured appropriately to simplify most common operations performed using shell in day to day activities.
+A shell could be used quite efficiently if its features are learned and it configured appropriately to simplify most common operations performed in day to day activities.

 ### aliases

-Aliases are simply shortcuts for most commonly used commands which could provide alternative shorter, or add options to calls for most common commands.
+Aliases are simply shortcuts for most commonly used commands or add options to calls for most common commands.
 Please review some useful aliases presented in [30 Handy Bash Shell Aliases For Linux / Unix / Mac OS X](https://www.cyberciti.biz/tips/bash-aliases-mac-centos-linux-unix.html).

-> ## Could aliases defined in your `~/.bashrc` be used in your scripts?
+> ## Should aliases defined in your `~/.bashrc` be used in your scripts?
 >
-> No, since `~/.bashrc` is read only for interactive sessions so
+> No. Since `~/.bashrc` is read only for interactive sessions,
-> those aliases would not even be available in your script's
+> aliases placed there will not be available in your scripts'
 > environment.
 Even if they were available through some
 > manipulations, it would be highly inadvisable to use them, since
 > that would render your scripts not portable across machines/users.
 {: .solution}

 ### Editing command line